FLCA Receives Ontario Trillium Foundation Grant

 Each year we review the sites, develop a report and draft management plan for the following year which must then be submitted to the Department of Fisheries and Oceans (DFO), and copied to the Ministry of Natural Resources and Forestries (MNRF) and the Ministry of the Environment, Conservation and Parks (MECP).
 That was completed this year by January 2023.
 Authorization to implement our management plan for the following year is required first from DFO, and then a permit for the application of a herbicide must be obtained from MECP.

-We have now received approval to proceed with the application of the new herbicide ProcellaCOR to the infested areas on the lake this year and have received the required permit from the Ontario Ministry of the Environment, Conservation and Parks (MECP).
-Thhe application of ProcellaCOR is now planned for September 6, 2023.
-This is the culmination of over 6 months of ongoing, relentless communication with DFO and the MECP by our EWM Team.
+We received approval to proceed with the application of the new herbicide ProcellaCOR to the infested areas on the lake this year received the required permit from the Ontario Ministry of the Environment, Conservation and Parks (MECP).
+The application of ProcellaCOR was completed on September 6, 2023.
+This was the culmination of over 6 months of ongoing, relentless communication with DFO and the MECP by our EWM Team.

 About ProcellaCOR and the Treatment Application